+ Bermuda 101

 Bermuda has to be the least worrisome place we’ve ever biked, as far as security is concerned.
 (Not that you should EVER do this, but) we regularly left Bromptons outside shops and restaurants unlocked, without issue.
 I don’t even recall seeing a bike lock on the island, come to think of it.
 We still recommend locking your bike up, and bringing it in for the night, of course.
 ALWAYS bring your bike inside at night.
 But for what it’s worth, the people of Bermuda didn’t seem to be very interested in stealing bikes.

 Bermuda’s culture falls somewhere between laid-back island easy and the English polo/yacht set.
 The coffee is good but not great.
 Wine selections are excellent, owing largely to the abundance of well-heeled patrons who expect nothing less.
 Beer selection is severely limited, mostly to the top 6 InBev fizzy yellow lagers you can get anywhere else on the globe, though we did manage to scrounge up some Fuller’s London Pride, some Schneider Weisse, and even a bottle of LaChouffe from Belgium.
 Cocktails, especially those featuring rum, were good.
 The cuisine tended to be French- and English-inspired, with seafood being an obvious standout.
 We found gluten-free offerings at many restaurants, and the level of service was generally excellent.

-These self-guided cultural tours were curated by locals who bike and wanted to share their favorite nooks & crannies with you.
+These self-guided cultural tours were curated by locals who bike and wanted to share their favorite nooks & crannies in a #BestBikeRide with you.

 - Olde Towne - $12 per hour or $45 per day for city bike